 Homes for Hounds was formed in 2018 and consolidated the rescue, rehabilitation and rehoming work of Northants Greyhound Rescue and Northampton Homes for Hounds into one organisation.

-Northants Greyhound Rescue was established in 2000 to provide a rescue, rehabilitation and rehoming service for retired, abandoned and unwanted greyhounds, primarily in Northamptonshire and the surrounding area.
+We started out as Northants Greyhound Rescue, which was established in 2000 to provide a rescue, rehabilitation and rehoming service for retired, abandoned and unwanted greyhounds, primarily in Northamptonshire and the surrounding area.